 What these options have in common is the Ball State trademark of experiential learning.
 Our counseling programs include intensive, supervised practica and internships that provide real-world experience in psychotherapeutic procedures and evaluation techniques.

 Human behavior is the focus of the master of arts in social psychology.
 An understanding of how people think, feel, and act toward one another is critical in a variety of careers, from education and social work to criminology and anthropology to personnel services.

 Within the Teachers College, master’s studies in social psychology can follow:

 Some students are best served by combining the applied individual focus inherent in counseling with the group and societal dynamics of social psychology.
-The combination is useful in both research and practice and is the focus of the dual major in social psychology and counseling.
+The combination is useful in both research and practice and is the focus of the master of arts with dual major in social psychology and clinical mental health counseling.